-The majority of the Company's non-marketable equity securities held in other financial institutions qualify for the practical expedient allowed for equity securities without a readily determinable fair values, such that the Company has elected to carry these securities at cost adjusted for any observable transactions during the period, less any impairment.
-Non-marketable equity securities held in other financial institutions totaled \$53.9 million and \$55.2 million at March 31, 2024 and December 31, 2023, respectively, and are shown on the face of the consolidated balance sheets.
+The majority of the Company's non-marketable equity securities held in other financial institutions are within Level 2 of the fair value hierarchy and qualify for the practical expedient allowed for equity securities without a readily determinable fair values, such that the Company has elected to carry these securities at cost adjusted for any observable transactions during the period, less any impairment.
+Non-marketable equity securities held in other financial institutions totaled \$64.0 million and \$55.2 million at June 30, 2024 and December 31, 2023, respectively, and are shown on the face of the consolidated balance sheets.
 To date, no impairment has been recorded on the Company's investments in equity securities that do not have readily determinable fair values.
+During the six months ended June 30, 2024, the Company observed a price change in multiple orderly transactions for identical equity securities in one of the Company's equity securities and adjusted the Company's basis upwards by \$5.2 million.